 Society of St. Vincent de Paul

-A ministry of trained lay ministers who serve as one-to-one caregivers to individuals facing a variety of crises or life challenges, such as hospitalization, chronic illness, job loss, grief, divorce, cancer, financial difficulties or other life struggles.
-Stephen Ministers are called the “after people” as they offer support after a crisis situation occurs.
+A lay ministry that supplements pastoral care.
+The program teaches lay persons to provide one-on-one care to individuals facing a variety of crises or life challenges, such as hospitalization, chronic illness, job loss, grief, divorce, cancer, financial difficulties or other life struggles.
+Persons interested in this ministry receive training once a week for approximately three months.

 This ministry provides meals to families on Thanksgiving Day and is a great family ministry.
 You can volunteer to buy, organize and deliver a Thanksgiving Basket to a needy family.
 Parishioner sets up a day and time to deliver the food items in the Thanksgiving basket to the family in need.